ecp-eth/comments-monorepo/apps/indexer/README.md

 ### Deployment on Railway

-To deploy indexer to Railway, follow below steps:
+To deploy indexer to Railway, follow the below steps:

 1. Create a new Railway project and connect it to your GitHub repository.
-2. (Optional) Create a new PostgreSQL database and connect it to the project via `DATABASE_URL` environment variable reference .
+2. Create a new PostgreSQL database and connect it to the project via `DATABASE_URL` environment variable reference or connect it to your own PostgreSQL database.
-3. Then you need to configure the following environment variables:
+3. Configure the following environment variables:
     - `DATABASE_URL`: PostgreSQL connection string
     - `PONDER_RPC_URL_[chain id]`: Ethereum node RPC URL for the chain you want to index, you can add multiple RPC URLs for different chains.
-    - `PONDER_START_BLOCK_[chain id]`: Block number for indexer to start from.
+    - `PONDER_START_BLOCK_[chain id]`: Block number for indexer to start from (default to 0).

-5. Nixpacks on Railway by default uses npm, ECP uses pnpm instead, so in order to make it respect the lock files, we also need below environment variables:
+Nixpacks on Railway by default uses `npm` to install dependencies.
+The ECP repo uses `pnpm` instead.
+If you want dependency consistency, to make Railway respect the `pnpm` lock files when installing dependencies, follow these steps (larger deployment size and longer deployment time):

+1. Configure the below environment variables to use `pnpm`:
     - `NIXPACKS_INSTALL_CMD`: set value to `pnpm install --frozen-lockfile` to use pnpm to install dependencies.
     - `NIXPACKS_BUILD_CMD`: set value to `pnpm run build` to tell nixpacks to use pnpm to build.
     - `NIXPACKS_START_CMD`: set value to `cd apps/indexer/ && pnpm run start --schema $RAILWAY_DEPLOYMENT_ID` to start indexer.

+If you don't mind dependency consistencies but prefer faster and smaller deployment, you can do the following:

+1. Select the Railway project and then click "Add Root Directory", set the root directory to `apps/indexer`.
+2. Under deploy section, configure "Custom start command" to `npm run start --schema $RAILWAY_DEPLOYMENT_ID`